Find out how to do a Dutch braid in five different, totally unique, totally trendy ways.

 Step 8: Apply some hairspray.

-Mist some frizz-fighting hairspray, like TRESemmé Keratin Smooth Frizz-Free Hold Hairspray, to help keep those baby frizzies at bay, as well as to keep your look intact for any summer soirées, gym sessions or boxing matches!
+Mist some frizz-fighting hairspray, like TRESemmé Keratin Smooth Frizz-Free Hold Hairspray, to help keep those baby frizzies at bay, and to keep your look intact for any summer soirées, gym sessions or boxing matches!

 How to Dutch Braid Tutorial 3: Fat Solo Braid